PROFILE - Grade 11

 (According to E. Benes)

-In many countries, clan and tribal ties have survived to this day.
-They play a significant role in the states of Central Asia (Kazakhstan, Tajikistan, Kyrgyzstan, etc.) and in the Russian republics of the North Caucasus.
-Among the tribes and clans there are "higher", influential ones, to whom other clans once obeyed.
-In Soviet times, the party and Soviet leadership of the Central Asian and North Caucasian republics was formed taking into account the influence of clans.
+In many countries, tribal and tribal ties have survived to this day.
+They play an important role in the states Central Asia(Kazakhstan, Tajikistan, Kyrgyzstan, etc.) and in Russian republics North Caucasus.
+Among the tribes and clans there are more "high", influential ones, to which other clans once obeyed.
+IN Soviet times the party and Soviet leadership of the Central Asian and North Caucasian republics was formed taking into account the influence of childbirth.
 And today, in some republics, the president represents one of the most revered families.
-In Chechnya, for example, the policy of the authorities is developed taking into account the relations between clans (teips).
-Civil war in Tajikistan 1992-1997 was largely caused by interethnic contradictions - the struggle between large clans (tribal associations).
+In Chechnya, for example, the policy of the authorities is developed taking into account relations between clans (teips).
+Civil War in Tajikistan 1992-1997 was largely caused by inter-ethnic contradictions - the struggle between large clans (clan associations).

-Nationality, nationality
+people, nationality

 Nation

 Finally, the highest (today) form of a socio-ethnic group is a nation.
-It is being formed in parallel with the formation of a single market (single economic space) of the country and with the overcoming of feudal fragmentation, that is, the formation of centralized states.
+It is formed in parallel with the formation of a single market (single economic space) of the country and with the overcoming of feudal fragmentation, that is, the formation of centralized states.

 The nation has the following characteristics: